resource-watch/slate/source/includes/api/_user_management.md

 - Fallback redirects on login.
 - Available 3rd party authentication mechanisms and associated accounts on those platforms.

 If you use an `origin` application that's not known to the RW API, you will see a fallback configuration of these elements, and 3rd party login will be disabled.
-If you'd like your application to be supported, please send us an email - we'd love to hear about how the RW API can help your projects.
+If you'd like your application to be supported, please [contact us](https://resourcewatch.org/about/contact-us) - we'd love to hear about how the RW API can help your projects.

 ## Login (email + password)